Montreal priest stabbed during mass at St. Joseph's Oratory

 Published Friday, March 22, 2019 9:41AM EDT

-Montreal’s famed Saint Joseph’s Oratory says a priest who was stabbed during morning mass is expected to survive the attack.

-In a tweet just before noon on Friday, the oratory said Father Claude Grou’s life is “not in danger” following the stabbing.
+Regardless, the incident won’t stop him from returning to the pulpit, Grou said.

+“I’m not afraid to go back to work,” he told CTV Montreal.
+“The oratory will remain a place where people can be welcomed in a place of prayer and a place of calm and a place of peace, even if there are some moments like that.”

-Montreal police say a suspect has been arrested and he was taken to the station for questioning.
+Montreal police say a 26-year-old suspect has been arrested.
+He was taken to the station for questioning.

+Police said the man is known to police, CTV Montreal’s Rob Lurie reported.

 The mass was being livestreamed by the Catholic television network Sel+Lumiere TV, which airs the religious ceremony daily, when the stabbing occurred.
 The footage was quickly removed from the website following the attack.